The 12 Best Things to Do in York

 York’s city centre is compact and walkable.
 Most of York’s famous attractions are located within a 20-minute walk of each other.
 It is also important to note that many of the city’s most charming streets are pedestrianised, so you can only access them on foot.

 If you prefer to minimise the amount of walking, consider taking the City Sightseeing Hop-on Hop-off Bus.
 These red buses operate in many places around the world, but I think they can be a great way to get acquainted with the city.
-They normally take you to the main attractions and provide some commentary about the historic significance of what you’re seeing.
-The York Hop-on Hop-off bus is no different.

 In terms of public transport, York is covered a bus network.
 They are a great option if you need to travel out of the city centre to the suburbs and nearby villages.
-You can find the most up-to-date information on routes, fares and timetables on the iTravel York website
+You can find the most up-to-date information on routes, fares and timetables on the iTravel York website.

 Where to Stay in York

 My recommendation is to stay in York’s city centre.
 That way you are likely to be within walking distance to all of York’s most famous attractions.
 The city centre has accommodation for all tastes and budgets, from global chains to historic boutique hotels.
-On our last trip to York, we stayed at Novotel York Centre.
-It is a great mid-range option with a good location and ample parking (at extra cost).
-Since we drove to York, the latter was a deal-breaker for us.

-The nearby suburbs also offer accommodation, and it is slightly cheaper in comparison to York’s city centre.
+The nearby suburbs also offer accommodation, and it is slightly cheaper compared to York’s city centre.
 However, in this case, you need to take into consideration travel time and costs.
 It might be worth paying extra for a place in the city centre after all to avoid wasting precious time on logistics.

 Enjoyed this guide on the best things to do in York?
 Bookmark or pin it for later.